JumpTheShark/JS_MiMiC_Architecture/README.md

 }
 ```

-If we want to declare any argument to be put from another executive task within one task package, then we should write argument this way:
+If we want to declare any argument to be put from another executive task's result within one task package, then we should write argument this way:

 ```javascript
 testArg : {